percona/percona-toolkit/docs/installation.rst

       sudo yum install percona-toolkit

 .. rubric:: Generating an instance UUID for statistics

-During the installating process, the percona-toolkit installer records a unique identifier specific to the given percona-toolkit instance.
+During the installation process, the percona-toolkit installer records a unique identifier specific to the given percona-toolkit instance.
 This ID is a the product UUID stored in |product-uuid|.
 The installer copies the product_uuid to
 |toolkit-uuid|.